The Most Pioneering Painters of the Venetian Renaissance

 Giorgione (1478-1510) is one of the most mysterious Venetian painters, there is little known of his life.
 Born in Castelfranco, Veneto in 1478, art historians believe that he moved to Venice at a young age.
 It was here that he first met Giovanni Bellini and began under his instruction.

 Although we do not know much about him, his work is among some of the best that came out of the Venetian School.
-In his twenties, Giorgione was chosen to paint a portrait of the Doge Agostino Barbarigo.
-Later, he produced other works for the Doge’s palace.
+In his 20s, Giorgione was chosen to paint a portrait of the Doge Agostino Barbarigo.
+Later, he produced other works for the Doge’s Palace.
 Yet, like Gentile’s masterpieces, the palace fire destroyed many of these paintings.

 Above all, he showed a talent for working with altarpieces in the church of his hometown in 1504.
 Following this, he was commissioned, along with other artists, to paint the frescoes on the exterior of the newly rebuilt Fondaco dei Tedeschi in Venice.

 Although very little of his work still survives, there are a handful of oil paintings accredited to him.
 Perhaps his most famous is The Tempest, which some call the first landscape in the history of Western painting.
 In this work, he leaves the viewer to determine its meaning.
 As a result, there have been a number of interpretations over the years.
 Another masterpiece, Sleeping Venus, demonstrates his ability to use landscape to add drama and divinity to his subjects.

 Finally, one of his last paintings, The Three Philosophers, depicts one young, one middle-aged, and one old philosopher standing near a dark cave.
 Following the Venetian School’s style, all his paintings are full of color and depth, with a dreamy aura to them.
 This is something for which he is still celebrated today.
 Unfortunately, Giorgione died in his 30s from the plague which was sweeping across Europe at that time.